• The Hidden Costs of Cheap Wet Wipes What Consumers Need to Know - The Hidden Costs of Cheap Wet Wipes: What Consumers Need to Know

 • Phthalate and paraben free – Clearly labeled to avoid dangerous preservatives and additives.

-• Endocrine safety tested – Third-party organizations verified that there are no hormone-disrupting substances present.
+• Endocrine safety tested – Third-party organizations have verified that no hormone-disrupting substances are present.

 Making Healthier Decisions: What Consumers Can Do

-While inexpensive wet wipes may seem to be a simple and cost-effective option, the possible health concerns significantly exceed the short-term benefits.
+While inexpensive wet wipes may seem like a simple and cost-effective option, the potential health concerns significantly outweigh the short-term benefits.
 To protect themselves and their families, shoppers should:

 • Read ingredient labels carefully and avoid wipes that have a broad list of synthetic substances.

-• Choose natural and organic choices – Look for wipes created with biodegradable plant-based fibers and mild, non-toxic substances.
+• Choose natural and organic options – Look for wipes made with biodegradable, plant-based fibers and mild, non-toxic ingredients.

 • Use safer and more sustainable cleaning options, such as reusable cloth wipes with water or mild homemade solutions.